Paules23/Development/README.md

 ## Description

 A simple platformer with levels created with Tiled.
-There is an animated characer moving around while being able to save and load the game's state.
+There is an animated character moving around while being able to save and load the game's state.
+It also has two new enemies a flying and a ground type, to kill both of them you have to jump on top of them.
+Also has a level 2 now.

 ## Controls